emmettbutler/bum_rush/blogpost.md

 I ran into a bug (or at least a strange behavior) in `NativeJoystick` that caused controllers plugged in when the app launches not to have their "capabilities" retrieved.
-The `caps` are contained in an object `NativeJoystick.data.caps` that includes information about the various inputs provided by a given controller.
+The capabilities are contained in an object `NativeJoystick.data.caps` that includes information about the various inputs provided by a given controller.
 In my case, this object was only being populated when I'd plug in a controller after the app had started, and any controllres connected at startup would have their `caps` left empty.
 Since this object is necessary for some checks I wanted to do, I used the above workaround.

 This function simply fetches the capabilities of all connected controllers on the first